mask

 Stanley Warrie

-Stanley Warrie, right, chair of Yindjibarndi Ngurra Aboriginal Corporation (RNTBC)
+Stanley Warrie, right, chairperson of Yindjibarndi Ngurra Aboriginal Corporation (RNTBC)

 Stanley Warrie hails from an esteemed Yindjibarndi family whose traditional country is located near Millstream station in Jindawarana ngurra.
 Mr Warrie was a founding director of the Yindjibarndi Aboriginal Corporation (YAC) in 2005, and the Yindjibarndi Ngurra Aboriginal Corporation (YNAC) in 2017, and has played a leading role in guiding the strategy of these native title bodies in upholding rights to ngurra (country).
 The Solomon hub mine, which operates without the consent of the Yindjibarndi native title bodies, is located on the ngurra of Mr Warrie’s grandfather, Wimiya King.
 He is therefore the ngurrara (belonging to the country) where the mine is located, and he knows the ancient songs and stories, the Bundut, for that country.